-We cannot use your information for marketing or sell your protected health information without your specific authorization.
+Other than as aforementioned, we will not disclose your health information other than with your written authorization, including marketing purposes, and sale of your information.
+We cannot use your information for marketing or sell your PHI without your specific authorization.
 You may revoke your authorization in writing at any time except to the extent that we have taken action in reliance upon the authorization.